VinceBaz/neuromaps_slides_2026/README.md

 python -m jupyter lab
 ```

+# neuromaps - mouse

+We're currently working on a spin-off of neuromaps, entirely focused on the mouse.
+It's currently under development but check it out: https://github.com/netneurolab/neuromaps-mouse

+# netneurotools

+Our lab also developed netenrutoools: a swiss army knife for network neuroscience.
+It consists of functions and routines that we often use but that are not part of any established pipeline or package.
+Check it out: https://github.com/netneurolab/netneurotools

 # annotated connectomics

 neuromaps is a great tool for annotated connectomics.
 See our recent review published in [Nature Reviews Neuroscience](https://www.nature.com/articles/s41583-023-00752-3)